Clostridium haemolyticum

-Clostridium haemolyticum is a species of bacteria in the family of Clostridiaceae.
+Clostridium haemolyticum is a species anaerobic, gram-positive bacteria in the family of Clostridiaceae.

 Based on 16S-rDNA sequence analysis, C. haemolyticum is closely related to C. novyi and C. botulinum.
 While C. haemolyticum has been suggested to be identical to C. novyi before, it is considered a valid species as of 2022.

+This species is known to cause bacilliary hemoglobinuria in cattle.

+This species is a rare cause of infections in humans.
+A case of bacteremia with significant intravascular hemolysis due to C. haemolyticum was reported in 2021.